Reading Subject Leader - Mrs Clayton

 To ensure our pupils leave KS1 as fluent and confident readers, the pupils are streamed within Year Groups for daily phonics and reading lessons.
 This model ensures that every child from Reception to Year 1 reads to an adult every day, to nurture their love of reading and provide them with a safe environment to develop their skills within a 1:1 environment.
 In class, pupils have an individual reading book matched to their phonic level to further develop their fluency and, at home, they have an additional phonics book to ensure they are practicing reading a variety of texts.

 In Year One, in addition to daily Read Write Inc sessions, comprehension skills are taught twice a week.
 One session is led by the teacher, linked to a class book, using the ‘Read aloud, Think aloud’ model and the second session is where the children practice answering comprehension questions linked to their individual phonics book.

 In Year 2, the children work through the VIPERs over a two-week period with the same book, in order to build fluency, before they are asked to comprehend.
-These pupils also read an individual reading book, linked to their phonic ability, daily for ten minutes.
+These pupils also read an individual reading book, linked to their phonic ability, daily.